Employee Technology Guide

-All computers that are part of the EIU domain are set to automatically download new updates when they become available.
+Most EIU Windows computers are set to automatically download new updates when they become available.
 To ensure that your computer receives the latest update, make sure that you restart your computer at least once a week.
 For example, shutting down over the weekend will help make sure that your computer installs its updates when you come back to work on Monday.
-To help EIU conserve energy, think about shutting down your computer every night.
+To help EIU conserve energy, shut down your computer every night.

-However, while Eastern-owned computers should automatically download updates, you can check to make sure your Windows 7 computer is up-to-date by following the instructions below.
+However, while Eastern-owned computers should automatically download updates, you can check to make sure your Windows computer is up to date by following these instructions:

 Once you select Windows Update from either of the options above, Windows Update will open in a new window.

-To begin installing updates that are available, simply click on the Install Updates button.
+To begin installing, review the updates that are available and simply click on the Install Updates button.

-Alternatively, if your computer installed the updates in the background you may receive a message by the system clock informing you that updates were installed and your computer needs to restart.
+Alternatively, if your computer installed the updates in the background you may receive a message informing you that updates were installed and your computer needs to restart.

 When you restart your computer, Windows will install and configure the pending updates.
-Make sure that you allow your computer to properly install these updates as interrupting this process may result in damage to the operating system and/or loss of information.
+Make sure that you allow your computer to properly install these updates.
+Interrupting this process may result in damage to the operating system and/or loss of information.